 Museum of Art (Raleigh), Royal NoneSuch (Oakland, CA), Contemporary Art Museum St. Louis, Back Lane West (Cornwall, UK) and at Conner Contemporary in Washington, DC.
 Notable exhibitions include installations at the CUE Art Foundation in Chelsea, New York, and at Nymans House National Trust in Sussex, England.

 She is the recipient of a Joan Mitchell Foundation MFA grant, and a residency at the Skowhegan School of Painting and Sculpture.
 In the summer of 2010 she held a residency at the Cite International in Paris, France, studying French textiles and ornamental decoration.
 Recent shows include solo projects in St. Louis (at the Luminary Center for the Arts), and the group exhibition Out of Fashion at the Southeastern Center for Contemporary Art (SECCA) in Winston-Salem, NC.
 Recent exhibitions include a site-specific installation at The Walters Art Museum for the Sondheim Prize Exhibition and at the Clermont Farm, a working former plantation in Virginia, in 2014.

 Lauren is a full-time faculty member at the Maryland Institute College of Art (MICA), and was an assistant professor at Washington University in St. Louis, Missouri from 2008 - 2012.

 Lauren is a co-founder of Ortega y Gasset Projects in Queens.
-She organized a recent exhibition, Ornament and Crime, which opened in November 2013 and featured the works of Stacy Lynn Waddell, Susanne Slavick, Stephanie Syjuco, and David Mabb.
+She organized the exhibition, Ornament and Crime, which opened in November 2013 and featured the works of Stacy Lynn Waddell, Susanne Slavick, Stephanie Syjuco, and David Mabb.